Combinatorial Characterizations and Branched Manifolds

-\begin{theorem} A family of compact $n$-dimensional PL manifolds is LCD if only if it is BM. \end{theorem}
+\begin{theorem} A family of compact PL $n$-manifolds is LCD if and only if it is BM. \end{theorem}

 In future papers, \Cref{main thm} will be used to show that each of the eight Thurston geometries produce families of manifolds that are LCD.
 In particular, this means that there is a universal branched manifold for each of these geometries. \Cref{branched manifolds} provides some general results about PL branched manifolds that will be essential in these subsequent papers.
 Note that the definition of a PL branched manifold (see \Cref{def:PLbranched}) has been generalized from an earlier version of this paper.

-\Cref{example} gives an example of a universal branched manifold for those 3-manifolds that are torus bundles over the circle. \Cref{main thm} implies that this family of manifolds is LCD.
+{\Cref{example} gives an example of a universal branched manifold for those 3-manifolds that are torus bundles over the circle. \Cref{main thm} implies that this family of manifolds is LCD.
 The reader might prefer to start there.

 The main theorem is related to the theory of laminated spaces \cite{CLARK2014669},\cite{10.1063/1.1613041}.
 These appear in many contexts, including dynamical systems and tiling spaces.
 Given a finite set of models, the disjoint union of all triangulated manifolds based on these models can be made into a compact metric space that has a codimension-0 foliation with transverse set a Cantor set: a {\em matchbox manifold}.
 The distance between two vertices is $2^{-n}$ if they have maximal isomorphic simplical neighborhoods of size $n$.
 This metric space is an inverse limit of branched manifolds.
 We thank an anonymous reviewer for pointing out this connection.